jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

   </a>
 </p>

 In feature image number 42 (top left), for example, we can see some neurons responding fairly strongly to the edges of the road.
-When driving, it is pretty important to know where the edges of the road are, so we can imagine that those neurons may be useful for us.
+When driving, it is pretty important to know where the edges of the road are, so this feature image may be useful.
 Number 43 (top center) seems to be responding to the road surface, which may be similarly useful.
 It's also picking up some of the background, but we can also see that number 48 (middle right) is responding mainly to the background.
 So, it seems like some combination of these feature images would give us useful information.

 It's important to note that we didn't tell this part of the network how to find features that might be helpful for our task.
-This part of the network was trained by Google for a completely different task, namely image classification, but it seems to have some features that look like they may be useful for our task, which is encouraging.
+In fact, this part of the network was trained by Google for a completely different task, namely image classification, but it seems to have some features that look like they may be useful for our task, which is encouraging.

-This brings us back to the bit of the network that we actually train, which are the three layers that we've added.
+This brings us back to the bit of the network that we actually train, which are the three layers that we've added at the end.

 <p align="center">
   <a href="/assets/driverless/23-architecture.png">